darrylsosborne/amazon-efs-workshop/workshop/5-scale-out/README.md

 | :---
 ---

-## Troubleshooting
 For feedback, suggestions, or corrections, please email me at [darrylo@amazon.com](mailto:darrylo@amazon.com).

-## License
+## License Summary

-This library is licensed under the Amazon Software License.
+This sample code is made available under a modified MIT license.
+See the LICENSE file.